 Copyright is undoubtedly one of the most controversial topics online.
 Major copyright holders are taking a new tack in attacking infringers by launching a copyright alert system involving Internet service providers.
-The plan incorporates a six-alarm system.
+The plan incorporates a six strikes system.

 How It Works